jerry9871/CausalLinkSim/README.md

 ### Must have: SPECIAL RELATIVITY and ELECTROMAGNETISM

-- Electrostatic force is a fundamental property of the particle (fermions) and its charge (Gauss's law) and the action quanta (bosons) are distributed across causal links (my claim).
+- Electrostatic force is a fundamental property of the particle (fermion) and its charge (Gauss's law) and the action quanta (boson) are distributed across causal links (my claim).
 - Time dilation and length contraction are emergent phenomena observed within the fermionic particles and their causal interactions, due to the finite speed of causality.
 - Magnetism is a time-dependent rotation of the electrostatic force vector, when observed as contribution from every nearby moving charged particle (Faraday's law in simple terms).
 - Light and other electromagnetic waves are emergent properties of the particles and their causal interactions.
 The wave propagation results from combination of vector actions and advanced/retarded wavefront delivery along the causal links.